singhsimar0721/singhsimar0721/README.md

 highly available and scalable applications throughout the Java stack.
 Worked in multiple domains of development like Telecommunications, Automobile, Pharmaceuticles, E-Commerce.

 Currently, learning DevOps.
-Looking to work on DevOps operations.
+Looking forward to work on DevOps operations.

 You can reach me on:
 Mobile: (+971)505096549